-The London School of Economics, LSE, UK, invites applications for the 2018-2019 Graduate Support Scheme scholarships for international students.
+The London School of Economics, LSE, UK, invites applications for the 2019-2020 Graduate Support Scheme scholarships for UK, EU, and international students.

 Around £2.6 million is available annually in the form of awards from the Graduate Support Scheme (GSS).
 The Scheme is designed to help students who do not have the necessary funds to meet all their costs of study.